LostArtefacts/TRX/GAMEFLOW.md

       <code>backpack.bin</code>
     </td>
     <td rowspan="2">
-      Injects mesh edits for Lara's backback, such that is becomes shallower.
+      Injects mesh edits for Lara's backback, such that it becomes shallower.
       This is only applied when the braid is enabled, to avoid the braid merging with the backpack.
 The different files are needed to address mesh structure differences between cutscene and normal levels.